SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/webhook-sources/zoom.md

 - User Events
 - Account Events

-For more information on Zoom Webhook events, see this [Zoom web page](https://marketplace.zoom.us/docs/api-reference/webhook-reference).
+For more information, see the [Zoom webhook events documentation](https://marketplace.zoom.us/docs/api-reference/webhook-reference).

 This section shows you how to configure Webhooks to collect events from Zoom.
 For more information, see [Create a Webhook-Only App](https://marketplace.zoom.us/docs/guides/getting-started/app-types/create-webhook-only-app).